Can I get a mortgage as a contractor? | WIS Mortgages

 There is a misconception that contractors have to put down a larger deposit than conventional workers.
 However, this is not true.
 The deposit requirements are determined by the lender, but most offer mortgages that require a deposit in the 5-20% range.
 So, no matter your budget, you are sure to find a product that meets your needs.

 If you are a contractor, freelancer or self-employed individual and would like to discuss the funding options available to you, get in touch today by completing the contact form here.
-Our service is FREE and we have access to thousands of products from over 90 different lenders, so we are sure to be able to find you a good deal for your circumstances.
+We have access to thousands of products from over 90 different lenders, so we are sure to be able to find you a good deal for your circumstances.

 Contact Us